 Can I still get deliveries from online stores?

 Yes.
 The mail and other delivery services to your home can continue to function, as can food delivery services.
 Just keep six feet between you and the person delivering the item.

 Can I still order the things I need online and have them delivered to my residence?

 Yes.
 Pasadena's Safer at Home Order identifies businesses that deliver goods or services directly to residences may continue to operate.
 But keep your social distance by staying six feet from the person delivering the item.

 Can I use ride share, on demand service, or a taxi?

 Only for essential travel.
 You should avoid being in a vehicle with many other people.
-In circumstances under which such transportation is needed, you must practice social distancing, cover your mouth and nose if you cough or sneeze, use hand hand sanitizer or wash your hands before and after rides.
+In circumstances under which such transportation is needed, you must wear a face covering over your nose and mouth, practice social distancing, and use hand hand sanitizer or wash your hands before and after rides.
 Airlines, taxis, and other private transportation providers, like Uber and Lyft, providing transportation services necessary for essential activities and other purposes are expressly authorized in the Safer at Home Order.